Skip to main content

 You cannot apply for the Basic plan through Feather, but we are happy to help you explore better alternatives if you are still eligible.

 However, benefits are limited compared to other private plans.
 The fee schedule is restricted, and access to certain private doctors and services may be reduced.
-Premiums are capped at the maximum contribution level in the public system and can be lower for people with low income.
+Premiums are capped at the maximum contribution level in the public system and may be lower for low-income individuals.

 These include: